-Feel like you’re becoming unglued?
+Feel like you're becoming unglued?
 Grab a stick of gum.
 Research suggests that chewing gum can help relieve both stress and anxiety.
 It may be that the rhythmic motion of chewing helps boost blood flow to the brain.
-An alternative theory suggests that it’s the taste and smell of the gum that elicits the relaxation response.
+An alternative theory suggests that it's the taste and smell of the gum that elicits the relaxation response.
+Next time you think, "I can't stop stressing," grab a stick of gum as a stress relief technique that is inexpensive, effective, and you can do it virtually everywhere.

-There’s something to the old adage, “Grin and bear it.”
+Stop stressing and smile!
+There's something to the old adage, "Grin and bear it."
 Smiling when you feel stressed creates a little tension in facial muscles that helps reduce stress.
-Smiles are particularly stress busting when they’re genuine, using muscles around the mouth and eyes.
+Smiles are particularly stress busting when they're genuine, using muscles around the mouth and eyes.
 Smiling can also help an elevated heart rate recover faster once a stressful situation has passed.

-If you have to give a talk at work or you’re facing a similar stressful event, music can help keep you calm.
+If you have to give a talk at work or you're facing a similar stressful event, music can help keep you calm.
 Participants in one study had lower levels of cortisol (a stress hormone) when listening to Latin choral music (Miserere by Gregorio Allegri) than when they just listened to the sound of rippling water.
+Listening to soothing music is one of the easiest ways to stop stress.

 Breathing exercises are one way to quickly stop the stress response.
 The calming ability of breathing exercises is two-fold.
 Focusing on the breath directs attention away from fearful and stressful thoughts and it stops the "fight or flight" response in the body.
 To perform the exercise, breathe in deeply and slowly through the nose.
 Allow your chest and abdomen to expand and fill with air.
 Breathe out slowly, for as long as you inhaled, repeating a phrase or word that makes you feel calm and peaceful.
 You'll get the greatest benefits by performing breathing exercises for a minimum of 10 minutes.

 We all have an inner dialogue going on inside our minds.
-Sometimes we don’t speak to ourselves in a kind, reassuring way.
+Sometimes we don't speak to ourselves in a kind, reassuring way.
 Mastering the art of compassionate and positive self-talk can help you remain calm and make it easier to come up with effective solutions to problems.
-When confronted with a problem or upsetting situation, imagine how you’d speak to a friend who was facing something similar.
-Telling yourself, “I can figure this out,” or “It’ll be OK,” is a lot more reassuring than catastrophizing or engaging in negative self-talk.
+When confronted with a problem or upsetting situation, imagine how you'd speak to a friend who was facing something similar.
+Telling yourself, "I can figure this out," or "It'll be OK," is a lot more reassuring than catastrophizing or engaging in negative self-talk.
+Next time you wonder how to stop being so stressed, try speaking to yourself the way you would to a distressed friend in need.

 Feeling stressed?
 Writing about your problems in a journal can help you feel calmer and help you arrive at solutions you hadn't thought of before.
 You can achieve these benefits by writing in a journal, a file on your computer, or even an app on your phone.
 Just be honest about your feelings to reap the biggest benefits.